jb496/iiwari-demo/README.md

 cd iiwari-demo
 python3 broadcaster.py
 ```
-Connect to websocket server in mouse_sim.py
+Connect to websocket server in mouse_sim.
 Start its own websocket server for handling RPI clients and sending commands.

 3. In a raspberry pi terminal, run rpi.